SHAPING REMEMBERANCE.

-Hans and Berthold Finkelstein are the namesakes.
+The Foundation is named after Hans and Berthold Finkelstein.
 Their biographies are representative of the injustice suffered and the persecution of many people during the National Socialist era.
 Their story came to light through research activities in the Bayer archives.
-With the consent of her son and grandson Johannes Finkelstein, her memories and thoughts shape the foundation's strategy.
+With the consent of their son and grandson Johannes Finkelstein, their memories and thoughts shape the foundation's strategy.

 Bayer established the independent Hans and Berthold Finkelstein Foundation in 2023.